shirish93/shirish93.github.io/_posts/2024-02-16-ollama-mac.md

 The future of local LLMs holds exciting possibilities, pushing the boundaries of what these models can achieve.
 Here are some potential areas of exploration:

-**Function Calling**: Researchers are working on enabling LLMs to understand and execute specific functions on your computer based on your instruction.
-This could revolutionize how you interact with your system and automate tasks.
+**Function Calling**: Ollama engineers are working on enabling LLMs to understand and execute specific functions on your computer based on your instruction.
+This is in the backlog for the group, but similar functionality could be achieved by Langchain library for python.
-**Embeddings**: LLMs could potentially return the vector representation of words, phrases, or documents within them.
+**Embeddings**: Local models can return the vector representation of words, phrases, or documents within them.
 This opens up possibilities for advanced applications like information retrieval and text classification.
-**Live Inference**: This concept involves the LLM processing real-time sensor data from your microphone or camera and providing immediate responses.
+**Live Inference**: This involves the LLM processing real-time sensor data from your microphone or camera and providing immediate responses.
 This could lead to novel applications in areas like virtual assistants and real-time language translation.

 __Ollama illustration from their website.__